Ahamedthaiyub/Workfoce-360-based-on-intelex-/README.md

 https://user-images.githubusercontent.com/98688617/232415447-c5f695fe-260a-43a7-a1ae-ed68330c7f5b.mp4

-## Currently we are making a website of this so below is the demo of  our website how its works and also the github files contains only the deom model of xxxx company in 2012 dataset. how its works👇👇
+## Currently we are making a website of this so below is the demo of  our website how its works and also the github files contains only the demo model of xxxx company in 2012 dataset. how its works👇👇. this website is currently availabale only for medical dept which is DOCTOR-OPPURTUNITIES (Doc-opp).

 https://user-images.githubusercontent.com/98688617/233414439-02304fbf-c0d4-4cb6-afd0-de1a619eb794.mp4